Learning Controller Gains on Bipedal Walking Robots via User Preferences: Learning Framework

 \subsection{Summary of Learning Method}

-A summary of the learning method is as follows.
-At each iteration, the user is queried for their preference between the most recently sampled action, $a_i$, and the previous action, $a_{i-1}$.
-We define a likelihood function based on preferences:
+In each iteration, the user is queried for their preference between the most recently sampled action, $\a_i$, and the previous action, $\a_{i-1}$, denoted as $\a_i \succ \a_{i-1}$ if action $\a_i$ is preferred.
+This preference is modeled as:

-where $a_i \succ a_{i-1}$ denotes a preference of action $a_i$ over action $a_{i-1}$.
-In other words, the likelihood function states that the user has utility $\f(a_i)\ge \f(a_{i-1})$ with probability 1 given that they return a preference $a_{i} \succ a_{i-1}$.
-This is a strong assumption on the ability of the user to give noise-free feedback; to account for noisy preferences we instead use:

-where $\phi:\R\to(0,1)$ is a monotonically-increasing link function, and $c_p>0$ represents the amount of noise expected in the preferences.
+where $\phi:\R\to[0,1]$ is a monotonically-increasing link function, and $c_p>0$ represents the amount of noise expected in the preferences.
 In this work, we select the heavy-tailed sigmoid distribution $\phi(x):=\frac{1}{1+e^{-x}}$.

 Inspired by \cite{li2020roial}, we supplement preference feedback with ordinal labels.
 Because ordinal labels are expected to be noisy, the ordinal categories are limited to only ``very bad", ``neutral", and ``very good".
-Ordinal labels are obtained each iteration for the corresponding action $a_i$ and are assumed to be assigned based on $\f(a_i)$.
-Just as with preferences, a likelihood function is created for ordinal labels:
+Ordinal labels are obtained each iteration for the corresponding action $\a_i$ and are assumed to be assigned based on $\f(\a_i)$.
+Similar to preferences, these ordinal labels are modeled using a likelihood function:

-where $\{b_0, \dots, b_N\}$ are arbitrary thresholds that dictate which latent utility ranges correspond to which ordinal label assuming ideal noise-free feedback.
-In our work, these thresholds were selected to be $\{-\inf, -1, 1, \inf\}$.
-Again, the likelihood function is modified to account for noise by a link function $\phi$ and expected noise in the ordinal labels $c_o > 0$: